 - Individuals seeking creative producer jobs in film and television

 - Learners interested in entertainment development positions

 - Professionals pursuing careers as entertainment acquisition executives

-- Entertainment industry insiders looking to expand their expertise in development
+- Entertainment industry insiders seeking to expand their expertise in development

 What you can learn.

-- The development cycle and how it affects the production of content
+- Become familiar with the development cycle and how it affects production

 - Understand and develop compelling stories

 - Learn how to write coverage

-- How to make a project attractive to potential buyers
+- Discuss how to make a project attractive to potential buyers